Dhoomam (2023 film): Plot

 When Diya starts feeling uncomfortable, Avi reveals the truth that the bomb is actually planted in her throat, not his, and per the anonymous caller, if she keeps smoking cigarettes, she will gain one hour for each cigarette which will be reflected in the watch he left with them (with a ticking timer for the bomb).
 Diya has no other option but to start smoking and keep at it, while she asks the reason for this situation.

-Again going to the flashback, Sid’s partner, a corrupt minister, asks them to start a new cheaper brand of cigarettes, since his govt. is going to raise the taxes on the existing brands and they can make more money if they themselves start selling the new ones.
+Again going to the flashback, Sid's partner, a corrupt minister, asks them to start a new cheaper brand of cigarettes, since his government is going to raise the taxes on the existing brands and they can make more money if they themselves start selling the new ones.
 Avi and Sid have a fallout when Avi learns that a lot of children have started using his cigarette brand because of the aggressive marketing and feel morally responsible.

 Back in the present, they learn that Sid is coming back to Bangalore from his driver and kidnaps him from the airport at gunpoint.
 Back at the shed, they make him call Praveen to get them the money.
-They set off with the money from Praveen to deliver it to the two people as per the caller’s address after tying up Sid and Praveen.
+They set off with the money from Praveen to deliver it to the two people as per the caller's address after tying up Sid and Praveen.